learn-co-curriculum/dsc-r-base-ics-2/README.md

-# Base R Basics II
+# R Base-ics II

-## To Do
+## Introduction

-* [ ] Create Markdown Supp

 In this lesson, we'll take a look at how to write functions in R.

-## Lesson Goals
+## Objectives

-By the end of this lesson, you will be able to:
+You will be able to:

-* [ ] Identify similarities and difference between functions in R and Python
+* Identify similarities and difference between functions in R and Python
-* [ ] Identify the three main components of a function in R
+* Identify the three main components of a function in R

 ## Functions